HAJennifer/Classic-Arcade-Game/README.md

 # Classic-Arcade-Game
 I built this game as part of the Udacity front-end web developer nanodegree.
-The app.js, the css and html is my own code, while resources.js and engine.js were provided by Udacity.
+The app.js is my own code, while resources.js and engine.js were provided by Udacity.

 # How to play: